Modelling non-stationarity in asymptotically independent extremes

-However, unlike its stationary counterpart, the non-stationary ADF cannot be estimated via the Hill estimator; this is because we typically do not have repeated observations for a covariate realisation.
-Moreover, even with repeated observations, the resulting sample sizes would typically be too small for reliable estimation.
-As such, a new estimation procedure is required for this function.
-Given $w \in [0,1]$ and two quantiles $q_1,q_2$ close to one with $q_1<q_2<1$, we assume the existence of positive sequences $\{u_{w,t}\}_{t \leq n}$ and $\{v_{w,t}\}_{t \leq n}$ such that
+However, unlike its stationary counterpart, the non-stationary ADF cannot easily be estimated via the Hill estimator because we typically do not have repeated observations for a covariate realisation; even with repeated observations, the resulting sample sizes would typically be too small for reliable estimation.
+Furthermore, although local non-stationary extensions to the Hill estimator exist \citep[e.g.,][]{deHaan2021}, such techniques are based on user-specified rolling windows, and selection of window size is often not straightforward in practice.